anewb87/ask-me-anything/README.md

 ## Deployed Link
 [Ask Me Anything](https://shopify-ask-me-anything.herokuapp.com/)
-*DISCLAIMER: It appears that OpenAI API lacks compatibility with Heroku.
-While the application doesn't fully function on this deployed site (no response is sent), it does on my local device.*

 ## Overview
 *Ask Me Anything* is an application built for the Shopify Front End Developer Intern Challenge.
 The project specifications can be found [here](https://docs.google.com/document/d/1O7mCynsz_cBXkEaCFGSZAuvAOY84QVq35l20xJwjOYg/edit#).